DSC-Flutter-PU/Project-App/README.md

 5. Your code will be merged shortly.

-Your code might show failing on the Actions, this might be mainly due to the commit having no tag, No problemo, it will be fixed
+Your code might show failing on the Actions, this might be mainly due to the commit having no tag, No problemo, it will be fixed.
+Active releases can be found [here.](https://github.com/DSC-Flutter-PU/Project-App/releases)

 > Please choose a task among the following to fix